rescenic/whatsapp-bot/README.md

 - Change all apiKey on [this section](https://github.com/thoriqazzikra/whatsapp-bot2/blob/master/settings/api.json)
 - Get Api NoBackground on [this website](https://www.remove.bg/)
 - Get Api ScreenShot on [this website](https://apiflash.com/)
-- `vhtear`: VHTear API token.
+- `Vhtear`: VHTear API token.
 You can get it [here](https://api.vhtear.com/) by purchasing his API key.
-- `lolhuman`: LolHuman API token. you can get it [here](http://lolhuman.herokuapp.com/) by purchasing his API key.
+- `Lolhuman`: LolHuman API token. you can get it [here](http://lolhuman.herokuapp.com/) by purchasing his API key.
 - `Onlydev`: Only Dev City API token. you can get it [here](https://onlydevcity.herokuapp.com/docs) by purchasing his API key.
 - `Dapuhy Api`: Dapuhy API token. you can get it [here](https://dapuhy-api.herokuapp.com/) by Req Apikey for free.
 ---